nikiwlan/BA-Deepfake-Detection-Utils/Datasets/preprocess_datasets/README.md

     python detect_video_landmarks.py --base_dir "D:\RealForensics\data" --dataset_name "Forensics" --subdataset_name "RealFF"
     ```

+2. **Execute the Script to Crop the Face Region**:
+    Use the adjusted script `preprocessing/cropped/crop_faces.py`.
+This script will crop the face regions from the frames based on the detected landmarks.

-2. **Directory structure for landmarks, videos, and cropped faces:**
+3. **Directory structure for landmarks, videos, and cropped faces:**

     **Frames:**
     data/{dataset_name}/{dataset_subset_name}/{compression}/videos/